 Looking for payday loans for disabled people?
 You are not alone.
 Cashfloat provides payday loans for unexpected and emergency expenses, and you can apply for a loan too!

 A recent report by Scope revealed that disabled people are three times more likely to take out an instant payday loan.
 Payday loans are one of the most expensive forms of borrowing, with extremely high-interest rates.
-Nevertheless, the disabled community, who on the whole struggle more with finances are taking out astronomical amounts of payday loans.
+Nevertheless, the disabled community, who generally struggle more with finances, are taking out payday loans regularly.

-Parliament passed the disability act in order to protect individuals with disabilities.
-It is important to safeguard the rights of individuals with disabilities, as they incur more costs, due to medical causes.
-At the same time, it could be harder for some disabled people to earn an income, due to the nature of their disability.
-Some disabled people are able to work, and laws ensure that employers do not discriminate against disabled people, as they have equal rights, and cannot be refused a job that they qualify for, on account of their disability.
-A disabled person who works has the equal opportunity to earn their income, and should not even need to take out a high acceptance payday loan.
+Parliament passed the Disability Act in order to protect individuals with disabilities.
+It is important to safeguard the rights of individuals with disabilities, as they incur more costs, due to medical conditions.
+At the same time, it could be harder for a proportion of disabled people to earn an income, due to the nature of their disability.
+Some disabled people can to work, and laws ensure that employers do not discriminate against disabled people.
+They have equal rights, and cannot be refused a job that they qualify for on account of their disability.
+A disabled person who works has the equal opportunity to earn their income, and should not need to take out a payday loan.

-Should a disabled person need money to cover a short term deficit, and looks to take out a same day funding short term loan, the lender grants the loan equally to a disabled or non disabled person, if they meet the lending criteria.
+Should a disabled person need money to cover a short term deficit, and looks to take out a same day funding short term loan, the lender grants the loan equally to a disabled or non-disabled person, if they meet the lending criteria.
 Lenders do not discriminate.
-Short term loans should be used for necessary expenditure, where you have a plan of how to repay the loan.
+Short term direct lender loans should be used for necessary expenditure, where you have a plan of how to repay the loan.

 Disabled people live with higher expenses on a day-to-day basis.
 Many of them rely on loans to help them get through the month.
 But, what are these costs that push the disabled past the end of their paycheck, and what help is available to avoid short term loans?